Call for Papers

 Digital

-- Serialisation, coding and unique identifiers
+- Serialisation, 2D codes and unique identifiers

-- The digital/physical transition, interface and balance
+- The digital/physical transition

-- Ergonomics and engagement with human senses
+- Ergonomics and human engagement

 - The future travel environment

-- Benchmarking, metrics, statistics and analytics
+- Counterfeit resilience assessment, benchmarking, metrics, statistics and analytics

-- Vaccination certificates and health status certification
+- Vaccination certificates, health status certification

 - ID theft, counterfeit, denial-of-service and fraud countermeasures